stefanofornari/lambda-loop/docs/getting-started.md

 ### Looping Backwards

 Looping backwards is straightforward with λLoop.

-A negative step will automatically invert the loop direction.
-This can also be achieved by setting the `to` value to be less than the `from` value.
+You can achieve a backward loop by setting the `to` value to be less than the `from` value.

 ```java
 // Traditional for loop, looping backwards